-§5: Colyvan's Defense of QI
+4. Colyvan's Defense of QI

-Colyvan defends the indispensability argument, and Quine's method, against the eleatic.
-He argues that we are committed by physical theory to non-causal entities which play indispensable explanatory roles.
-If we admit non-causal, non-mathematical objects, then the eleatic principle fails independently of what we think about mathematical objects.
+In defense of the indispensability argument, Colyvan argues that we are committed by physical theory to non-causal entities which play indispensable explanatory roles.
+If we admit non-causal, non-mathematical objects, then the eleatic principle fails independently of what we believe about mathematical objects.
 The door would be open to admit mathematical objects as well.
 And, Colyvan argues, there are good reasons to admit non-causal non-mathematical objects.
-Thus, according to Colyvan, the principled distinction which supports EP is wrong.
+Thus, according to Colyvan, the principled distinction which supports the eleatic's view is wrong.